callumjd/AMBER-Membrane_protein_tutorial/README.md

 * "--ratio 9:1": POPC/CHOL ratio of 9:1
 * "--preoriented": the OPM coordinates are already orientated along the z-axis, for membrane building
 * "--salt --salt_c Na+ --saltcon 0.15": Add 0.15 M of NaCl salt to the water layer
-* "--dist 10": minimum maxmin value for x,y,z to box boundary
+* "--dist 10": minimum maxmin value for x, y, z to box boundary
 * "--dist_wat 15": water layer thickness of 15 A
 * "--notprotonate --nottrim": do not process input receptor PDB file (since we have already prepared this)

-PACKMOL-Memgen should output a "bilayer_m2_prep.pdb" file, which contains our receptor and the prepared membrane+water box.
+PACKMOL-Memgen should output a "bilayer_m2_prep.pdb" file, which contains our receptor and the prepared membrane & water box.

 This final step is personal preference: PACKMOL-Memgen often slightly shifts the coordinates of the overall system versus the input receptor.
 Typically, I prefer to have the initial prepared receptor, ligand coordinates and separately, the membrane box PDB.

-So, we need to extract just the membrane+water from "bilayer_m2_prep.pdb" and reset the coordinates to match those of "../system_pdb/m2_prep.pdb".
+So, we need to extract just the membrane & water from "bilayer_m2_prep.pdb" and reset the coordinates to match those of "../system_pdb/m2_prep.pdb".
 You can use the "shift_membrane.py" script for this:

 > ./shift_membrane.py -i ../start_pdb/m2_prep.pdb -m bilayer_m2_prep.pdb -o POPC_CHL_amber.pdb

-The settings here:
+The flags here are:

 * "-i ../start_pdb/m2_prep.pdb": our original receptor PDB
 * "-m bilayer_m2_prep.pdb": output membrane system from PACKMOL-Memgen